 Can UK corporates still make and receive SEPA payments after Brexit?

-This makes the market more competitive and drives down cost but the pace of change can also be bewildering.
-Add in the uncertainty of a last minute Brexit deal and we think it’s time to take stock.
+This makes the market more competitive and drives down costs, but the pace of change can also be bewildering.
+Add in the uncertainty of a last-minute Brexit deal and we think it’s time to take stock.

 The Single Euro Payments Area (or SEPA) is a financial messaging initiative for the European Union, Iceland, Liechtenstein, and Norway from the European Economic Area, and Switzerland.

 It is used for the simplification of bank transfers in euro, allowing a fast, secure and standardised way of making and receiving payments.

 SEPA enables businesses to make euro transfers, via direct debits and direct credits, to participating countries, using a single bank account within a standardised set of rules.

 Is the UK still in SEPA?
 If So, How?

 Yes, we are still a member of SEPA.